Uplafe/C-Programming/README.md

 ---

-## 🛒 Simple Calculator
+## 🧮 Simple Calculator

 **Description:**
-A program that calculates discounts based on membership type and total purchase.
+A program that allows users to calculate simple equations.

 ### 💻 Code
 ```c